 We must, we must, we must improve our bust!
-Floating for Weight Loss
+Floating for weight management

-For the better part of 10 years I was carrying around 20-40 lbs more than I wanted.
+For the better part of 10 years I was carrying around more weight than I wanted.
 I had tried every gimmick, every diet, every exercise routine to no avail.
 I spent many dollars and hours busting my ass at the gym, I bought only the best fresh produce and restricted my intake.
 The calories in/calories out equation was not working for me.
-After working this hard I realized my excess weight was clinging to my negative self image.
+After working this hard I came to realize that for me, my excess weight was clinging to my negative self image.
 I knew that until I genuinely loved my body I was never going to lose the weight.

 Then floating entered my life.
 I knew this was a powerful tool that could be used for many things but it wasn’t until I read about women increasing their bust sizes with visualization that I decided to turn my float practice into a weight management tool.
 As detailed by Michael Hutchinson in “The Book of Floating” one study instructed women to visualize a warm towel over their breasts, with a heat lamp shining down on them.
 Other groups visualized themselves as they would like to be, and yet another group visualized blood and energy flowing into their breasts.
 In all the studies the increase to bust size was significant, ranging from 1.5 – 2+ inches.